paunstefan/sgp30_rs/README.md

 * `measure_iaq`: Sends the measured values to the user.
 Should be called at 1 second intervals after the `iaq_init` to ensure proper operation.
 It will return the CO2(ppm) and TVOC(ppb) 16bit values.
 It will return 400ppm CO2 and 0ppb TVOC for the first 15 seconds, before calibration.
 * `get_iaq_baseline`: Sends the calculated baseline values used for the compensation algorithm and they get optimized over time.
 Can be saved in non-volatile memory for later use if sensor gets powered off.
 * `set_iaq_baseline`: Set the baseline values used by the sensor.
 You should use the values read in a previous run using the `get_iaq_baseline` command.
 * `set_absolute_humidity`: The air quality measurements can get influenced by the humidity in the air, so the sensor can take that into consideration.
 You can send to the sensor the absolute humidity(g/m3) as an 8bit value.
-A current limitation of the driver is the lack of support for fractional values.
 * `measure_test`: Used for testing the sensor.
 Should return a value of `0xD400`.
 * `get_feature_set`: Returns the current sensor version a pair of product type (0 for the SGP30) and the product version.
 * `measure_raw`: Returns the raw values read by the sensor, before applying the calibration algorithms.